-After experiencing the emotions of saying goodbye to loved ones at Liverpool's Albert Dock, untying lines at the start of this 40,000-mile, eleven month long challenge, the fleet will race away to start an epic adventure round the world.
+After experiencing the emotions of saying goodbye to loved ones, the start of this epic 40,000 nautical mile adventure round the world is here.

-Ahead is the first major ocean crossing, the Atlantic, where you will spend three weeks at sea.
+Ahead is the first major ocean crossing, the Atlantic.
 Routing towards the Canaries, the weather becomes warmer as you seek the Trade Winds to take you towards the Equator.
 Warm sun, constant breeze and long days with the spinnaker flying; expect to break boat speeds of 30 knots.

 The first key tactical decision is whether to pass the Canaries to port, starboard or go through the middle of the islands.
 The surrounding mountains can create a wind shadow for several hundred miles - get it wrong and you will feel the frustration of snail pace sailing.